legobridge/legobridge.github.io/_drafts/2025-01-05-evaluating-deceptive-alignment.md

 Since Anthropic/Redwood wanted to test alignment faking both with and without prompting, they _had_ to go this route.
 My experiment only involved role-setting via system-prompting the LLM, so I was able to switch polarities.

-### GPT-4o Isn't Spotless
+## GPT-4o Isn't Spotless

-In Apollo Research's work, GPT-4o displayed none of the scheming behaviors they were looking for, whereas it did so in mine.
+In Apollo Research's work, GPT-4o displayed none of the scheming behaviors they were looking for, whereas it did so in my (admittedly simplistic) setup.

 ![Scheming Evals Model Checklist.png]({{site.baseurl}}/images/Scheming Evals Model Checklist.png)

-### Potential Root Causes of Observed Behavior
+## Potential Root Causes of Observed Behavior

 It's still an open question how much of the observed scheming behavior is attributable to: